tenpages/us-level/README.md

 > I'm new to `js` so there might be issues with these apps.
 Please let me know if there is anything wrong to [issues](https://github.com/tenpages/us-level/issues) or fix them with [pull requests](https://github.com/tenpages/us-level/pulls).

-> Since it is viral now: I'm looking for internships please give me one (this is a joke but I am looking for one)
+> Since it is viral now: I'm looking for internships please give me one (this is a joke but I am looking for one. anyway.)

 ## How to